 The AICP certification exam is held twice a year and tests planners critical thinking skills and ability to foresee consequences and mitigate issues in the context of planning throughout the United States.
 The test covers five topics areas, including Fundamental Planning Knowledge; Plan Making and Implementation; Areas of Practice; Leadership, Administration, and Management; and AICP Code of Ethics and Professional Conduct.
-Read on for tips from Planning and Urban Design Practice Director Asha Bleier on how to pass the AICP certification exam.
+Read on for tips from Planning and Urban Design Project Manager Elizabeth Dickson, AICP on how to pass the AICP certification exam.

 Work Smarter Not Harder

-Finetune Your Focus.
-While the AICP certification exam won’t test you on planning policies of the 1800s, neither is the exam updated every year, so focus on reading materials published within the past 3-5 years.
+The AICP certification exam won’t test you on planning policies of the 1800s, but the exam also isn’t updated every year, so focus on reading materials published within the past 3-5 years.
 You should pay particular attention to themes and topics discussed at recent national APA conferences.
 You may glean valuable insights from state conferences, but the exam tests your knowledge of planning nationwide, so prioritize memorization of details applicable at the national level.

 Make Connections